 The X-Wing miniatures come painted (handy for anyone who wants to jump straight into a firefight) and each ship has its own attributes, forcing players to balance their own abilities against the advantages of their enemy ships.

 X-Wing does a great job of recreating frenzied space dogfights, and it's well worth dipping into the starter set.
 And although Atomic Mass stopped production on new ships and sets in 2024, the game's still alive, supported by an active fan community called the X Wing Alliance, which is developing new rules and organised play support.
-And most of the range is still available for sale!
+Most of the range is still available for sale!

 Star Wars: Imperial Assault